phanidora/Spin-up-Splunk-using-Terraform.-/README.md

     The following resources are provisioned for Splunk's infrastructure on AWS:
         1. EC2 Instance for Splunk
         2. Type: c5.large
-        3. Key Pair: Splunk-test
+        3. Key Pair: Splunk-test(created for this assignment)
         4. Security Group Configuration
             - A custom security group splunk_custom_sg is set up with ingress rules for SSH, Splunk web interface, and Splunk management ports.

-4. **Access Splunk:**
+7. **Access Splunk:**
 Once the Terraform apply is successful, you'll get the public IP of the deployed EC2 instance.
-After the deployment. the instance is up to access the Splunk web interface on port 8000 (Example: http://$aws_public_ip:8000).
+After the deployment, The instance is up to access the Splunk web interface on port 8000 (Example: http://$aws_public_ip:8000).

 ## Managing Splunk with Terraform
 Terraform is used to manage Splunk configurations, such as: